 Although one of the quieter ones in The Beatles, George Harrison still wrote successful songs, which include “Something”.
 This song was even awarded Best Song in 1969 by the Ivor Novello Awards.
 George’s inspiration for this creation is his then wife, Pattie Boyd, an English model.
 She was his inspiration for George’s others songs “If I Needed Someone” and “For You Blue”.
 The two subsequently got divorced in 1977.

 Proof that musical men are easily smitten with Pattie Boyd is evident, considering she has been an inspiration for not just one, but several songs.
 After Pattie Boyd got divorced from George Harrison in 1977, she married his friend Eric Clapton two years later.
 She was Clapton’s inspiration for his songs “Layla” and “Wonderful Tonight” how inspiring can one get?

 The song “Layla” was also written by Clapton with “The Story of Layla and Majnun” in mind.
 It’s about a boy who falls head over heels in love with a girl he can never be with, which drove him out of his wits.
 This is probably what Clapton was feeling for Pattie Boyd at that time.
 She has driven him hopelessly and madly in love!

 Ronnie Wood – Mystifies Me

-How beautiful should you be to inspire these three songs and probably a lot more from the 60’s to the 70s?
-Apparently, as beautiful as British model and alleged heartbreaker Pattie Boyd.
+How beautiful do you have to be to inspire these three songs and probably a lot more from the 60’s to the 70s?
+Apparently, as beautiful as British model, and alleged heartbreaker, Pattie Boyd.
 She was first married to Harrison during the wave of the sixties, and then to his pal Eric Clapton in the closing seventies.
 Pattie’s soul-staring eyes certainly worked like a spell if she was able to be a muse for many legendary artists.

 Eminem – Superman